delving/culture-hub/README.markdown

 ## Getting started

-- run `sh setup-play.sh` in order to install play.
+- run `sh setup-play-patched.sh` in order to install play.
 Make sure you add the play directory to your shell path after installation so it can be found in further steps.
 - from the `play-services` directory, run `sh setup.sh` in order to setup the application.
 You may need to run `play dependencies` later on by hand in order to download and install additional dependencies.
-- configure the settings at the end of `conf/application.conf`
+- configure the settings at the end of `conf/application.conf`, i.e. create custom entries when you need them (e.g. `%manu.image.graphicsmagic.cmd=/opt/local/bin/gm`)
-- run the application via `play run`
+- run the application via `play run --%youruser`. "youruser" is the key you used for your custom properties in `conf/application.conf
 - in order to use the project in IDEA (until there will be plugin support for it), run `play idealize` to generate a module, then create a new project (without module) and import the generated module
 - an example user is `bob@gmail.com` with password `secret`
 - to use Apache Solr go to `extras/solr-server` and run `java -jar start.jar`.